manitajmera/Emotion_Detection/README.md

 ## Aim & Ideation

-The aim of this project was learning the facial expression from an image using a CNN(convolutional neural network) model.
+The aim of this project was to learn facial expressions from an image using a CNN(convolutional neural network) model.
 The emotion detected was further used to play songs for the user according to the mood.

 ## Overall Pipeline of the Project